Visiona/assignment_react_photo_gallery/README.md

 # Photo Gallery with React

 This small application is using provided json file being excerpt from data retrieved from Instagram.
 App is loading all photos fro json.
+Here I also build in React:
+  - sorting feature,
-Here I also build in React sorting function, filtering via dropdown list and live search form where user can search for username or a specific caption in the photos.
+  - filtering via dropdown list
+  - live search form where user can search for username or a specific caption in the photos
+  - pagination

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).